Guide

 Portarlington Pier Squid Fishing: The Bellarine Workhorse

-Learn how to approach Portarlington Pier squid fishing with practical tips for weed beds, calm water, high tide, dawn and dusk, size 3.0 squid jigs, slow sinking presentations and local ferry traffic.
+Learn how to approach Portarlington Pier squid fishing from the breakwall with satellite-map weed reading, casting distance, size 3.5 squid jigs, slow sinking presentations and local ferry traffic.

-Portarlington Pier is one of the Bellarine Peninsula’s most reliable squid fishing options.
-It offers a very different style of eging from Point Lonsdale, Portsea or Queenscliff South Pier.
-Instead of heavy current and deep water, Portarlington is more about weed beds, calmer water, good light windows and controlled presentations.
+Portarlington is the pier I point people to when the rest of the bay is blown out.
+It is not the most glamorous spot on the Bellarine, but it is one of the most reliable.
+The style is a world away from Point Lonsdale, Portsea or Queenscliff South Pier: instead of heavy current and deep water, Portarlington is about weed beds, calmer water, good light windows and controlled presentations.

 Weed Beds and Calm Water